inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 lighthouse, n.:
 	A tall building on the seashore in which the government maintains a lamp and the friend of a politician.
-  I. Any body suspended in space will remain in space until made aware of
+  I. Any body suspend in space will remain in space until ma aware of
      its situation.
 	Daffy Duck steps off a cliff, expecting further pastureland.
 He loiters in midair, soliloquizing flippantly, until he chances to look down.
 At this point, the familiar principle of 32 feet per second per second takes over.
  II.
 Any body in motion will tend to remain in motion until solid matter
-     intervenes suddenly.
+     intervenes sudnly.
-	Whether shot from a cannon or in hot pursuit on foot, cartoon characters are so absolute in their momentum that only a telephone pole or an outsize boulder retards their forward motion absolutely.
+	Whether shot from a cannon or in hot pursuit on foot, cartoon characters are so absolute in their momentum that only a telephone pole or an outsize boulr retards their forward motion absolutely.
-	Sir Isaac Newton called this sudden termination of motion the stooge's surcease.
+	Sir Isaac Newton called this sudn termination of motion the stooge's surcease.
 III.
 Any body passing through solid matter will leave a perforation
      conforming to its perimeter.